Sample Preparation

 Ion Sputtering

-Non-Conductive samples often have a charging effect from electrons building up on the surface causing issues with collecting a good image.
-Ion Sputtering coating allows imaging at higher beam energies to obtain the highest resolution and magnification without concern of electron charge effects or beam damage to sensitive samples.
+Non-conductive samples often experience a charging effect due to the accumulation of electrons on their surface, which can interfere with obtaining high-quality images.
+Ion Sputtering coating addresses this issue by allowing imaging at higher beam energies, thereby achieving the highest resolution and magnification without the concern of electron charge effects or beam damage to sensitive samples.

 Grinding and Polishing